 Require that interface names should or should not prefixed with I (interface-name-prefix)

-.
-The unprefixed name is then available for a class that provides a standard implementation of the interface.
-Alternatively, the contributor guidelines for the TypeScript repo suggest never prefixing interfaces with I
+Interfaces often represent important software contracts, so it can be helpful to prefix their names with I. The unprefixed name is then available for a class that provides a standard implementation of the interface.
+Alternatively, the contributor guidelines for the TypeScript repo suggest never prefixing interfaces with I.

 DEPRECATED

-rule.
+This rule has been deprecated in favour of the naming-convention rule.
 It will be removed in a future version of this plugin.

 Rule Details

-prefix is sometimes used to designate a private declaration, so the rule also supports a private interface that might be named _IAnimal
+This rule enforces whether or not the I prefix is required for interface names.
+The _ prefix is sometimes used to designate a private declaration, so the rule also supports a private interface that might be named _IAnimal instead of IAnimal.

 Options